NeCTAR-RC/nectar-training/package07/sections/copyFiles.markdown

 If you have another username than *ubuntu*, replace *ubuntu* in the following commands with your user name.
 {% endBgBox %}

-To copy the a file *to* your instance, go to your windows command prompt and type:
+To copy a file *to* your instance, go to your windows command prompt and type:

 ``` pscp.exe -i <path-to-ssh-key> <local-file-path> ubuntu@NNN.NNN.NNN.NNN:<instance-file-path>```